-LVN/Paramedic to RN Career Mobility (Graduate Status) - ADN : The LVN to RN Career Mobility (Graduate Status) ADN program is a 1-year Career Mobility program to assist the Licensed Vocational Nurse in upgrading to the Registered Nurse level.
+LVN/Paramedic to RN Career Mobility (Graduate Status) - ADN : The LVN to RN Career Mobility (Graduate Status) ADN program is a 1-year Career Mobility program to assist the Licensed Vocational Nurse and Paramedic in upgrading to the Registered Nurse level.
 Program content includes second year registered nursing courses and additional coursework in physiology, IV pharmacology skills, chemistry, microbiology, communication skills, social and behavioral sciences, and AS degree requirements.

 Upon completion, the student is awarded an Associate of Science Degree and is eligible to take the National Council Licensing Exam for Registered Nursing (NCLEX-RN) for licensure in the State of California with reciprocity in other states in the U.S.